 Jenni Simmons is the Social Media Manager and Donor Appeal Writer for Peace Gospel International and She Has Hope; a freelance writer, editor, and creative; a drummer’s wife; and caretaker of a cat, Milo, and a dog, Heidi.
 She enjoys many good things in her life, but she would always rather be reading.
 Her writing can be found on the Art House America Blog, Comment Magazine, The Curator, and Proximity Magazine.

 Jennifer Strange received an MFA at the University of Florida, and her poems have appeared in The Oxford American, Christianity and Literature, and Rock and Sling.
 For ten years, she taught writing at Centenary College of Louisiana, whose lawns she grew up on between Suzuki violin lessons.
 More importantly, she once survived Wainwright's Coast to Coast Walk with three other women, she can make a mean fruitcake (Grandma's recipe) and good peanut brittle (other Grandma's recipe), and her cat wouldn't protect her from an invading gecko if she begged.
-Most importantly, she is married to a weekend pilot with whom she raises two young sons.
+Most importantly, she is married to a weekend pilot with whom she raises four young sons.